A multimodal stress detection dataset with facial expressions and physiological signals: Technical validation

-The emotions model uses the mean of the facial expressions extracted from video to detect stress.
-The biometrics model uses the 21 features to train the machine learning model.
-The multimodal analysis uses 28 features to predict the stress level in our data.
-Larger number of features leads to a bad model that is overfits and is not generalizable for unseen data.
-To reduce the number of features, we use Pearson correlation analysis\cite{bolboaca2006pearson} to select the top 10 features correlated with stress.
-The top 10 features we observed are: Disgust, Scared, Surprised from facial expressions and the kurtosis of EDA, skewness of EDA, HR standard deviation, HR root mean squared (geometric mean), HR number of peaks, hr amplitude, and hr duration.
-We train a machine learning model with these 10 features to predict the value of stress.
-Our results indicate that the reduced set of features improved the performance of stress prediction by 5.9\% for random forest and 3.7\% for decision trees, but led to a reducing by 1.2\% for XGBoost for recall.
-Similar observations can be made for precision and f1\_score as well.
-However, the multimodal (top ten) features, i.e., combining both emotion and biometric features improves the model compared to using just emotion or biometric data.
-In addition, while the machine learning models are able to generalize for detecting stress, we also observed that the recall is lower for certain individuals, where the machine learning models predict low stress value all the time.
-The code to train the machine learning models and evaluate the results are available on GitHub\cite{Majid2022}.
+The emotions model used the mean of the facial expressions extracted from the video to detect stress.
+The biometrics model used the 21 biometric features to train the machine learning model.
+A large number of features may lead to an overfitted model that is not generalizable to unseen data (curse of dimensionality) \cite{salam2021effect}.
+To reduce the number of features, we used Pearson correlation analysis \cite{benesty2009pearson} to select the top 10 features correlated with stress.
+The top 10 features we observed were 'lip\_puckerer\_mean', 'lower\_lip\_depressor\_mean', 'temp\_mean', 'temp\_max', 'temp\_min', 'eda\_mean', 'eda\_max', 'eda\_min', 'eda\_peak\_amplitude', and 'hr\_min' using information gain.
+We trained each machine learning model with these 10 features to predict the value of stress.
+The code for training the machine learning models and evaluating the results is available in GitHub \cite{Majid2022}.

-We computed the relationship between all the variables to stress using a one-way ANOVA sample test\cite{kim2017understanding}.
-First, we normalized the signals over each subject separately to reduce the effect of variation in biometric signals' amplitude among subjects.
-Then we divided stress labels from 1 to 20 to three different classes (0: 0 to 6, 1: 7 to 13, 2: 14 to 20) to reduce the degrees of freedom.
-Finally, for each stress level, we averaged the signals for all the tuples and computed the ANOVA score.
-The null hypothesis is that there is no difference between the signal and the stress levels.
-The results of the ANOVA test are presented in Table \ref{tab:ANOVA}.
-With the ANOVA statistic of 4.35 and the p-value of 0.03, we can reject the null hypothesis that there is no difference in heart rate with respect to stress.